NATO’s eastern flank

 Since the deployment is permanent there is no termination date scheduled for the foreseeable future.

-Around 4.800 servicemen and women as well as approx. 200 civilian members of the Bundeswehr and support personnel from in-house companies will be deployed at two locations in Lithuania.
+Around 4,800 servicemen and women as well as approximately 200 civilian members of the Bundeswehr and support personnel from in-house companies will be deployed at two permanent locations in Lithuania.
 The brigade will consist of three combat units as well as additional combat and support elements, including from other services and organisational areas such as: Medical Service and logistics, military police, administration, chaplain service as well as communication and information systems support.

 At the heart of the brigade will be two existing combat battalions of the German army: 122 Armoured Infantry Battalion from Oberviechtach, Bavaria, and 203 Tank Battalion from Augustdorf in North Rhine-Westphalia.
 These tried and tested combat units will provide a powerful reinforcement for NATO’s eastern flank with their primary weapon systems, the Puma armoured infantry fighting vehicle and the Leopard 2 main battle tank.